Climate change

 Australia's international engagement on oceans is led by the Department of Climate Change, Energy, Environment and Water.

-Australia's Sustainable Ocean Plan will identify actions to grow our ocean economy and will play an important role in achieving the global target to protect 30 per cent of the world's coastal and marine areas by 2030.
+- developing a Sustainable Ocean Plan to protect 30 per cent of the world's coastal and marine areas by 2030

-The International Partnership for Blue Carbon launched by Australia in 2015 is now a global network of over 55 partners, sharing knowledge, building awareness, and accelerating practical action.
-Australia's Blue Carbon Accelerator Fund also supports blue carbon restoration and conservation project developments in countries outside Australia and to catalyse for private sector investment.
+- creating Australia's Blue Carbon Accelerator Fund to support blue carbon restoration and conservation project developments in countries outside Australia and to catalyse for private sector investment

-The Global Environment Facility (GEF) supports vulnerable countries address a range of challenges, including climate change, biodiversity loss and pollution and is one of four key vertical climate funds.
-The GEF and the newly established Global Biodiversity Framework Fund (GBFF) finances country-driven initiatives that generate global benefits and supports countries meet their international obligations.
-The GEF partnership connects 186 member governments with civil society, Indigenous Peoples, and the private sector, and works closely with environmental financiers for efficiency and impact.
-Over the past three decades, the GEF has provided more than $25 billion and mobilised another $145 billion in co-financing for more than 5,000 national and regional projects, plus 27,000 community-led initiatives through its Small Grants Programme.
-The GEF supports the following international agreements:
+The Global Environment Facility (GEF) supports vulnerable countries to address a range of environmental challenges, including climate change, biodiversity loss and pollution, and is one of four key vertical climate funds.
+The GEF and the newly established Global Biodiversity Framework Fund finance country-driven initiatives that generate global environmental benefits and support countries to meet their international obligations.
+The GEF supports the following international conventions and agreements:

 - Convention on Biological Diversity